enzoferraribf/missopad/CONFIG.md

     1) You choose yes or no
     2) Select only Emulators, since we want to run it only locally
-    3) Select Authentication, Database and Hosting Emulators
+    3) Select Authentication and Database Emulators
     4) Leave everything default and install emulator

 2) Get Credentials, copy and paste it on src/services/Firebase.ts